Frequently asked questions

 Are they made from treated timber?

-Yes, all buildings are constructed from sustainably grown NZ pine.
-All exterior framing is treated for durability.
+Yes, all buildings are manufactured from sustainably grown NZ pine.
+All exterior framing is treated to the appropriate level for durability.

 What is the roof made of?